bilalfarooqui903/React-calculator-Product-price-estimator-/README.md

-Insert the node folder (which comes with the react) before running.
+Insert the node folder and package-json files (which comes with the react) before running.